tnmk1701/Face-anti-spoofing-using-YOLO-and-ResAtt/README.md

 # Face-anti-spoofing-using-YOLO-and-ResAtt
 This is a project for the Introduction to Artificial Intelligence course at HUS.
-This is a non-profit project, and you are free to use it as a reference for the topic of face anti-spoofing.
+With your research of face anti-spoofing, hopefully this project will assist you.

 ## Pipeline
 ![image](https://github.com/user-attachments/assets/a79cd905-6315-4f64-8a73-22beb062b966)